microsoft/TypeScript-Handbook/pages/Declaration Merging.md

 Non-function members of the interfaces must be unique.
 The compiler will issue an error if the interfaces both declare a non-function member of the same name.

 For function members, each function member of the same name is treated as describing an overload of the same function.
-Of note, too, is that in the case of interface A merging with later interface A (here called A'), the overload set of A' will have a higher precedence than that of interface A.
+Of note, too, is that in the case of interface `A` merging with later interface `A` (here called `A'`), the overload set of `A'` will have a higher precedence than that of interface `A`.

 That is, in the example: